sumeetshirgure/sumeetshirgure.github.io/docs/0_writing_samples.markdown

 permalink: /writings/
 ---

-This page links some of my writing samples, and future publications hopefully.
+This page links some of my writings, presentations and projects.

 Also a little bit of advertisement, for making quick PDFs I prefer [TexMacs](https://en.wikipedia.org/wiki/GNU_TeXmacs) over [LaTeX](https://en.wikipedia.org/wiki/LaTeX).